-A string of islands scattered through the North Pacific Ocean, Hawaii is both exotic and alluring for its remote location and the beautiful and inescapable spirit of aloha.
+A string of islands scattered through the North Pacific Ocean, a holiday to Hawaii is both exotic and alluring.
 A far-flung treasure, delicious tropical cuisine, fascinating Hawaiian cultures and dramatic landscapes play out in magnificent form across the sunny archipelago.
 Warm blue waters lap at the shores of ancient volcanic terrain, where the sandy beaches range from glistening black and creamy white to golden, with one beach a peculiar shade of green.
 Coral reefs flourish beneath the water’s surface, volcanoes erupt with lava and smoke in the distance, and palm trees grace the shores of calm bays in true tropical style.
 But you’ll also discover spectacular red cliffs jutting out into unruly ocean, lush green jungles and rainforests, and waterfalls that tumble down gorgeous valleys.

 Things to do